A-iPower vs Champion Power Equipment

 Which brand is more reliable, A-iPower or Champion Power Equipment?

-Champion Power Equipment is significantly more reliable based on the available data.
-It holds a Tier B reliability rating with a score of 72 out of 100, while A-iPower is rated Tier D with a score of 42 out of 100.
+Champion Power Equipment is significantly more reliable based on available data.
+It holds a Tier B reliability rating (72 out of 100), while A-iPower sits at Tier D (42 out of 100).